Club Puebla: Difficult times

-In 1997 Puebla welcomed the short tournament era in white an orange home kit.
+In 1997, Puebla welcomed the short tournament era in white an orange home kit.
 Nonetheless, that tournament was a success and qualified to the quarter-finals after getting 31 points in group 2.
-In quarter-finals Puebla eliminated Toluca by a score of 2–1.
+In quarter-finals, Puebla eliminated Toluca by a score of 2–1.
 In semi-finals, however, Puebla was eliminated by Necaxa with an aggregated score of 7–2.
 In this tournament the Spanish Carlos Muñoz got the first scoring title in Puebla's history with 15 goals scored in 17 games.
-Carlos also holds the record of most goals scored in one game in the history of the short tournaments, scoring 4 goals against Tecos in 1996 and 4 goals against Morelia in 1998.
+Carlos also holds the record of most goals scored in one game in the history of the short tournaments, scoring 4 goals against Tecos de la UAG in 1996 and 4 goals against Monarcas Morelia in 1998.

 After three years as owners of the club, the brothers Abed dismantled the club and sold it to Francisco Bernad Cid, who along with Francisco Regordosa made up the directors board.
 They brought back the traditional crest and colors.
 In that position, the coach Raúl Cárdenas did not ask for any players from the draft and brought five players from Yugoslavia which were a disappointment.
 This tournament was the worst in the club's history, with only 9 points in 2 victories, 3 draws, and 12 losses, with 13 goals in favor and 41 against.
 The club's lead scorer was Aleksandar Janjic with a couple of goals.

 In the summer of 1999 the story was not different from the prior years.
 Alfredo Tena took over as coach and brought some reinforcements as Martín Ubaldi, François Omam Biyik, Rubén Ruiz Díaz, and Miguel Pardeza.
 Puebla did not improve, and Tena was replaced by José Mari Bakero as coach.
-The team played worse, and in the last round, they tied against Monterrey and were relegated to the second division for the second time since 1964 when the club was formed.
+The team played worse, and in the last round, they tied against Monterrey and were relegated to the Segunda División for the second time since 1964 when the club was formed.
 The numbers were 3 victories, 4 ties and 10 losses, with 15 goals for and 30 against, for a total of 13 points.